More Patients Seek Abortion Pills Online During Pandemic, But Face Restrictions

 Even before the coronavirus crisis, there were lots of abortion restrictions in South Dakota.
 But now the procedure has become unavailable, officials say.

-"I called to make the appointment and they said the Sioux Falls location was closed because of the coronavirus," said 34-year-old Heather.
+"I called to make the appointment and they said the Sioux Falls location was closed [for abortions] because of the coronavirus," said 34-year-old Heather.
 NPR agreed not to use her last name because she doesn't want people in her largely conservative community to know about her abortion.

 During the coronavirus pandemic, more healthcare is moving online — including abortion.
 In many states, abortion pills can be prescribed remotely, and abortion providers are reporting a growing number of women seeking medication abortions through telemedicine.
 But others are finding obstacles in their way.